paultopia/murdersky/index.md

 Those are sold at truck stops and the like.

 If you go out of town, you should also keep emergency survival supplies in your car to survive long enough for rescue to arrive.
-These include:

--   blankets

--   chemical hand warmers

--   food

--   water

--   plus maybe flares, etc
+These include blankets, chemical hand warmers, food, water, and maybe flares, etc.

 Fuel lines can freeze; keep the tank about half full at all times in the winter.